“It is perhaps a more fortunate destiny to have a taste for collecting shells than to be born a millionaire!” — Robert Louis Stevenson

 To read the rest of the New York Times Article… CLICK HERE

-For the past thirteen years, Pam Rambo has combed the local beaches of Sanibel Island almost daily, building her collection and fostering her love for shells.
+Since moving to Florida, Pam Rambo has combed the local beaches of Sanibel Island almost daily, building her collection and fostering her love for shells.
 Pam doesn’t limit herself to shells found locally, she and her husband travel the world’s beaches seeking out seashell treasure.

 A native of Virginia Beach, seashells and the act of collecting them, also known as shelling, is second nature to Pam.
 As a young girl, Pam and her family would fill their home with the shells they found while vacationing at the beach.
 It wasn’t until after her move to Sanibel Island in 2001 that Pam’s love for shells turned into an insatiable passion.